rbrueda/Optimized-Frequent-Items-Algorithms/README.md

 ```

 ## PCY
-- Running the result using dataset
+- Running the result using dataset.csv
 - For optimized PCY, run the following commands:
 ```bash
 cd PCY